 Fifth grade students continue to build on listening and speaking skills with an increased focus on reading and writing.
 Class is conducted primarily in Spanish and designed to encourage student participation.
 Cultural connections are purposefully woven into lessons enhancing students’ global perspectives, and theme based units are planned around essential questions to facilitate discussions in the target language.
 Some units are planned cross-divisionally, allowing for interaction in the target language between fifth graders and Upper School Spanish students.
 Fifth grade themes include needs and wants, housing, nutritional needs, traditional and everyday clothing, and Mayan culture, focusing on applying the vocabulary learned in previous years to engage in meaningful conversations with others.

-Fifth graders are introduced to basic web design functions, animation, and significantly increase their skills in Scratch programming.
-Instruction surrounding Digital Citizenship is greatly increased during fourth and fifth grades as students explore the responsible use of media, online communication, media literacy, cyber-bullying, and digital footprints.
-Fifth grade students are given access to Google accounts through the school and learn to use Google Education tools to organize, collaborate, and effectively manage their schoolwork.
+Fifth graders are introduced to basic web design functions, and animation, and significantly increase their skills in Scratch programming.
+Instruction surrounding digital citizenship is greatly increased during fourth and fifth grades as students explore the responsible use of media, online communication, media literacy, cyber-bullying, and digital footprints.
 Instruction based on digital arts, document formatting, and effective and appropriate online research are also built upon during the fifth grade year.

 The students conduct an in-depth study of daily life in medieval Europe.
 They use many source materials such as fiction and nonfiction books, dramatic monologues, and websites to enhance their knowledge of medieval life.
 Students study and become “experts” on self-selected topics, creating visual projects such as movies, slide shows, and miniature three-dimensional museums of artifacts from the period.
 By sharing their work with their peers, they become the teachers.